BlockCertsAI/blockcertsai-sovereign-substrate-canon/BCERT_AND_INK_TOKENOMICS.md

-# Tokenomics: BCERT, INK, and the Rules of the Proof Economy
+# BCERT and INK Tokenomics

 This document defines the **canonical token model** for the BlockCertsAI (BCAI) platform.

-It exists to eliminate ambiguity and prevent incorrect assumptions derived from Web2, Web3, DeFi, DAO, staking, or speculative crypto models.
+It exists to remove ambiguity and prevent incorrect assumptions derived from Web2 SaaS, Web3 DeFi, anonymous DAO governance, or speculative crypto models.

 ---

-## Core Definitions (Authoritative)
+## Overview: The Two-Token Model

-The BlockCertsAI Proof Economy uses **two tokens with distinct, non-overlapping roles**:
+The BlockCertsAI Proof Economy operates using **two complementary tokens** with distinct roles:

-- **BCERT** — access and participation capital
+- **BCERT** — access, participation, staking, and governance token
-- **INK** — metered utility consumption unit
+- **INK** — metered utility and consumption token

-These tokens do **not** function like traditional cryptocurrencies.
+Together, they enable authenticated participation, predictable costs, and usage-based digital infrastructure.

 ---

-## What BCERT Is — and Is Not

-### What BCERT Is
+## BCERT: Access, Participation, Staking, and Governance

-BCERT is the **fixed-supply access and participation token** of the BlockCertsAI Proof Economy.
+BCERT is the **foundational token** of the BlockCertsAI platform.

+### Core Characteristics

 - Maximum supply: **2.1 billion BCERT**
-- Required to participate in the authenticated network
+- Fixed supply
+- Not consumed through usage
 - Held by individuals, enterprises, and institutions
-- Grants the right to use authenticated infrastructure and services

-BCERT represents **access capital**, not transactional fuel.
+BCERT represents **access capital** to the authenticated infrastructure.

-### What BCERT Is NOT

-BCERT is **not**:
-- a governance voting token
-- a staking token
-- a gas token
-- a consumable token
-- a speculative yield instrument

-BCERT is **never destroyed**, **never burned**, and **never competed over**.

 ---

-## BCERT’s Functional Role
+## Functional Role of BCERT

 BCERT enables:

 - authenticated onboarding and participation
+- staking for participation and governance within the platform
+- operation of businesses, services, and applications
 - access to enterprise-grade digital infrastructure
-- operation of businesses and applications on the platform
-- ownership and control of user-owned digital services
+- participation in authenticated governance as defined by MAIAi

 BCERT replaces:

 - SaaS licenses
 - cloud subscriptions
 - per-seat pricing
 - platform rent extraction

-Holding BCERT allows participation in the Proof Economy.
+Holding BCERT grants the **right to participate** in the Proof Economy.
-Using services does not consume BCERT.
+Using services does **not** consume BCERT.

+---

+## Governance and Staking (Clarified)

+BCERT functions as the **staking and governance token** of the platform, but **not** in the traditional Web3 sense.

+Governance on BlockCertsAI is:

+- authenticated (identity-bound)
+- rule-based
+- enforced by MAIAi and The Architect
+- non-anonymous
+- non-speculative

+BCERT staking is used to anchor participation and governance **within an authenticated system**, not to compete for block production or yield.

 ---